Manaslu Circuit Trek - 14 Days

 Higher Limits Trek & Expedition has been a government-registered trekking company since 2009, based in Nepal.
 Over a decade, we have been guiding many trekkers through the Manaslu Region.

-Real Experience in Manaslu: For many years, we have been organizing multiple treks in the Manaslu region with 100 % success rate.
+Real Experience in Manaslu: For many years, we have been organizing multiple treks in the Manaslu region with a 100% success rate.

 Licensed and friendly Guides & Porters: Your trekking guides and porters are licensed and experienced, and are local and know about the mountains, culture, and people.

-No hidden cost: The cost is transparent pricing with clear inclusion and exclusion, no surprise or extra cost along the journey.
+No hidden cost: The cost is transparent pricing with clear inclusions and exclusions; no surprises or extra costs along the journey.

 Well-managed itinerary: The itinerary is a carefully planned schedule with a proper acclimatization day for a smooth and enjoyable trek.